David Warner vs A Mishra - IPL H2H Stats, Rivalry Analysis & Cricket Insights

 A Mishra

-David Warner has scored 52 runs from 46 balls against A Mishra in IPL history.
-However, A Mishra has dismissed him 2 times.
+David Warner has scored 52 runs from 46 balls against A Mishra in IPL history (Strike Rate: 113.04).
+However, A Mishra has dismissed David Warner 2 times across all IPL seasons.

 🏏 David Warner vs A Mishra: The Complete IPL Rivalry Analysis